tajo9128/cloudvina/TROUBLESHOOTING.md

-# Troubleshooting: "Failed to fetch" Error on cloudvina.in
+# Troubleshooting: "Failed to fetch" Error on BioDockify.in

 ## Problem
-- ✅ **cloudvina-3n3v.vercel.app** → Login works
+- ✅ **BioDockify-3n3v.vercel.app** → Login works
-- ❌ **cloudvina.in** → "Failed to fetch" error on login
+- ❌ **BioDockify.in** → "Failed to fetch" error on login

 ## Root Cause
-The custom domain `cloudvina.in` is missing the `VITE_API_URL` environment variable in Vercel, causing the frontend to fail connecting to the backend.
+The custom domain `BioDockify.in` is missing the `VITE_API_URL` environment variable in Vercel, causing the frontend to fail connecting to the backend.

 ---